Vim (text editor): User experience

+Text user interface

-Like vi, Vim's interface is not based on menus or icons but on commands given in a text user interface; its GUI mode, gVim, adds menus and toolbars for commonly used commands but the full functionality is still expressed through its command line mode.
-Vi (and by extension Vim) tends to allow a user of a QWERTY keyboard to keep their fingers on the home row, which can be an advantage for a touch typist.
+Building upon the core vi functionality, Vim provides a user experience that integrates keyboard-entered command input with a full-screen editing experience.
+Vim allows a user with a typical keyboard to keep their fingers on the home row, which can be an advantage for touch typing.

+Graphical user interface

+Via its GUI mode (called gVim), it presents an interface with a more modern experience including aspects such as menus, toolbars and icons.
+The full functionality is still expressed through its command line mode.

+Help

+Vim has a built-in help facility accessible via the :help command.

-Vim has a built-in tutorial for beginners called vimtutor, which is usually installed along with Vim, but is a separate executable and can be run with a shell command.
+The Vim tutorial for beginners, called vimtutor, is usually installed alongside Vim, but is a separate executable and can be run separately.

 The Vim Users' Manual details Vim's features and can be read from within Vim, or found online.

-Vim also has a built-in help facility (using the :help command) which allows users to query and navigate through commands and features.

 Registers

 Vim features various special memory entries called registers (not to be confused with hardware or processor registers).
 When cutting, deleting, copying, or pasting text the user can choose to store the manipulated text in a register.
 There are 36 general-purpose registers associated with letters and numbers ([a-z0-9]) and a range of special ones that either contain special values (current filename, last command, etc.) or serve a special purpose.